Kokomo (gorilla): Offspring

-She has given birth six times, including twins at Oklahoma City Zoo in 1999.
-The first offspring was born on 5 December 1996, but died soon on 14th March 1997 due to Salmonella infection.
+She gave birth six times, including twins at Oklahoma City Zoo in 1999.
+The first offspring was born on 5 December 1996, but died soon on 14 March 1997 due to Salmonella infection.

 Leslie

 Zookeepers noted that she was a very protective mother, even refusing to let them touch baby Leslie, the second born to Kokomo and Winston, a male Western lowland gorilla.
 The baby was born on October 18, 2016 and weighed 3.5-4.5 pounds.
 The baby became a part of the troop of eight gorillas at the San Diego Zoo Safari Park.
 The troop is on display at Gorilla Forest daily.
 The troop consists of one adult male, three adult females, 5-year-old Monroe, 2-year-old Joanne, and 8-year-old Frank.
 This birth is an important step in saving the critically endangered species.

 In 2019 medical experts collaborated to do cataract surgery on then three-year-old Leslie.
 This was the park's first cataract surgery on a gorilla.